-Yesterday, a new speculative execution attack affecting Intel processors was announced, named "L1 Terminal Fault" (L1TF) by Intel, and nicknamed "Foreshadow" by the security community.
+Today, a new speculative execution attack affecting Intel processors was announced.
+The attack uses the Microarchitectural Data Sampling ("MDS") approach, and has been nicknamed "ZombieLoad" by the security community.

-In order to ensure that customer environments are protected against this vulnerability, our Reliability Team is beginning the process of re-launching customer containers and utility services (e.g., build instances, ephemeral SSH servers) on new EC2 instances that have been updated to the latest Linux kernel, which contains the Page Table Entry (PTE) Inversion mitigation against this L1TF attack.
+In order to ensure that customer environments are protected against this vulnerability, our Reliability Team is scheduling the process of re-launching customer containers and utility services (e.g., build instances, ephemeral SSH servers) on new EC2 instances that have been updated to the latest Linux kernel, which contains a mitigation against this attack.